-LaGrange College is committed to gender equity and values cultural diversity.
-The college invests sufficient resources to ensure that medical and athletic training services are available to all student-athletes at appropriate times.
-It strives to ensure that all individuals on all teams are treated with the same level of fairness, resources, and respect so that all athletes are afforded equal opportunity to develop their potential as student-athletes.
+Consistent with the College's Statement on Non-Discrimination, LaGrange College is committed to gender equity and values cultural diversity.
+The college will invest sufficient resources to ensure that medical and athletic training services are available to all student-athletes at appropriate times.
+It shall strive to ensure that all individuals on all teams are treated with the same level of fairness, resources, and respect so that all athletes are afforded an equal opportunity to develop their potential as a student-athlete.